google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 and the new `doctor` command helps find issues and recommends fixes to the configuration, which can now be updated from the command line using the `updateConfig` command.

-### Improved Wizard
+### Improved wizard

 When creating a project with `init`, Bubblewrap needs information to generate the Android app.
-The tool extracts values from the Web Manifest and provides defaults where possible.
+The tool extracts values from the Web App Manifest and provides defaults where possible.

-You can change those values when creating a new project, but the meaning of each field was not clear.
-The initialization dialogs were rebuilt with better description and validation for each input field.
+You can change those values when creating a new project, but previously the meaning of each field was not clear.
+The initialization dialogs were rebuilt with better descriptions and validation for each input field.

 ### display: fullscreen and orientation support